billwear/maas-docs/how-to-manage-networks-5164.md

 - Removes assigned IP addresses
 - Detaches from any associated VLAN

-This actioni is only available if the machine is in a `Ready` or `Broken` state.
+This action is only available if the machine is in a `Ready` or `Broken` state.

 **CLI**
 ```bash